formlio/forml/docs/concept.rst

     belong to one *Release*.

     Both Releases and Generations are *project artifacts* that require persistent runtime storage called *Registry* that allows publishing, locating and fetching these entities.
-See the :doc:`registry` section for the list of existing registry implementations and their configurations.
+See the :ref:`registry` section for the list of existing registry implementations and their configurations.

 .. _concept-execution: